 It's normal for plaque to form on canine's teeth – this is the result of food and sugar residuals being left behind after ingestion.
 These food remnants react with naturally-occurring bacteria and enzymes in the mouth to form plaque, seen and felt like a slimy film over the teeth and tongue.
 At this point, the dog's teeth must be cleaned to avoid further complications.

 If not removed, plaque builds and hardens to become tartar, the next stage of the oral condition.
 Tartar can harden, trapping in dangerous, decaying bacteria which slowly eats at the enamel of dog's teeth and can eventually deteriorate bone health, affecting the jaw and causing irreversible damage, and affecting pet's overall health (Changin, et al. 2015).

-While canine oral diseases can cause enough discomfort in your pet's life, diagnosis of gingivitis in dogs have also been linked to poor organ health.
-Bacteria in built up tartar and plaque found in the mouth is swallowed and shared with vital organs in the body, such as the heart, liver and kidneys (Stella, et al. 2018; Glickman, et al. 2011).
+While canine oral diseases can cause enough discomfort in your pet's life, diagnosis of gingivitis in dogs has also been linked to poor organ health.
+Bacteria in built-up tartar and plaque found in the mouth is swallowed and shared with vital organs in the body, such as the heart, liver, and kidneys (Stella, et al. 2018; Glickman, et al. 2011).
 Bacteria in the mouth can enter the bloodstream.
 Meaning canine gingivitis that goes untreated could lead to deterioration in cardiovascular health.

 Signs of Gingivitis in Dogs

 Many veterinarians find early signs of dog gingivitis at three years of age, and in some breeds even sooner.
 Surprisingly, many dogs by this age will show at least some form of dental issues as it affects an estimated 80% of canines.
 At your dog’s yearly or biannual visit to the vet’s office, staff will look for any number of warning signs with routine surveillance of your pup’s teeth.